The Ultimate Guide to Museums in Charlotte

 Historic Brattonsville

-This 775-acre historic site preserves the history of the people and places (including a Revolutionary War battlefield) of the Bratton community in the upcountry of South Carolina in the 18th and 19th centuries.
+This 800-acre historic site preserves the history of Scots-Irish and African-American people in South Carolina upcountry.
+Explore more than 30 historic structures, including a Revolutionary War battlefield, of the Brattonsville community during the 18th and 19th centuries.

 Historic Rural Hill